VijayasreeP/Melanoma-Detection/README.md

-# Project Name
+# Melanoma Detection
-> Outline a brief description of your project.
+> To Build a CNN model that can detect Melanoma based on the test data provided

 ## Table of Contents